Kayaking at Lake Cushman Staircase Hiking Olympic National Park 2019 3

 Sol Duc River

 A 1.2-mile trek up the North Fork Trail in the Sol Duc Valley to the take-off site (Class II-IV) offers excitement for experienced kayakers above Salmon Cascades.
 Put in at Salmon Cascades Overlook (Class V) for experts interested in rapids.
+By no means would I consider this an easy run or anything I would do with MY kids yet.
+I’ll happily continue to go hiking at Sol Duc Falls with them, but we’ll leave kayaking this whitewater until later in life.

 Where to launch: